-Is 'baby brain' a medical condition?
+Is 'baby brain' a real medical condition?

 Mother, Lauren Wellbank, says she noticed a shift in her mental capacity almost immediately when she became pregnant for the first time.
 "I struggled to find words in the beginning and then towards the end of my first pregnancy, I would constantly lose my train of thought," she explains.

-Ask any expectant mum if she can relate to Wellbank’s experience and more than likely, she will be able to rattle off five things she forgot in the last hour alone.
-And while the evidence of this condition is largely anecdotal, many mums can confirm baby brain is very real for them.
+Ask any expectant mum if she can relate to Wellbank's experience and more than likely, she will be able to rattle off five things she forgot in the last hour alone.
+And while the evidence of this condition is largely anecdotal, many mums can confirm baby brain is a real thing for them.

 But there are physical reasons too.
 Your brain goes through changes during pregnancy that can actually be seen on brain scans.
 In particular, parts of the brain connected with some cognitive processes shrink.
 Your grey matter (the parts of the brain where nerves connect to each other) shows changes that last until after your baby is born.